The median sale at Klang, Selangor, Malaysia is RM 240,000

-Klang (also written as Kelang) is one of the oldest cities in Malaysia.
-It was the state capital of Selangor until 1880, when it was moved from Klang to Kuala Lumpur.
-The name is theorized to have originated from the Moh-Khmer word Klong meaning warehouse (prominently present due to the port close by) or that it means waterway.
+Klang, also written as Kelang or officially, Royal Town of Klang (Bandar Diraja Klang) is a royal town located south of the Klang Valley in Selangor and is one of the oldest towns in Malaysia.
+It was the state capital of Selangor until 1880, when it was moved from Klang to Kuala Lumpur (and then to Shah Alam).
+The name is theorised to have originated from the Moh-Khmer word Klong meaning warehouse (prominently present due to the port close by) or that it means waterway.
 Klang River separates the area into North Klang and South Klang.

 The presence of Port Klang and rapid development of modern townships such as Bandar Botanic, Bandar Bukit Tinggi, Glenmarie Cove and Bayuemas in South Klang resulted in it becoming the commercial and social centre.
 North Klang has older established areas such as Berkeley Garden and newer townships such as Bandar Bukit Raja.